aaronlelevier/aaronlelevier.github.io/_posts/2022-01-30-How-to-an-IAM-Role-into-Cloudformation.md

 I created an example Github repo with working code that follows this process using the [boto3](https://aws.amazon.com/sdk-for-python/).
 Please refer to this repo for example templates on the process.
 There is also a Jupyter notebook with documentation on how the created CFN template and IAM Role resource in AWS are updated at different steps of the process: https://github.com/aaronlelevier/import-iam-to-cfn

+At the end of this test, I tried deleting the Role via the CFN stack, and the Role in AWS was not deleted and had to be deleted outside of the CFN stack.